-The complimentary breakfast at John Rutledge House Inn is not your typical hotel breakfast.
+The complimentary breakfast is not your typical hotel breakfast.
 Guests at the inn can choose from deluxe continental or the special of the day.
 Guests can enjoy breakfast in the ballroom, in the courtyard, or have it delivered to their room.

 For adults, there is even complimentary port, sherry, and brandy every evening.

-The Concierge Services at John Rutledge House Inn® are second to none.
+The Concierge Services at the inn are second to none.
 They are more than happy to help you navigate your way around Charleston, find the best restaurants, and more.
 They are like your best friend at the inn.
-(When you go, be sure to tell Margo "Hello!" from Jeff and Lynda.)
+(When you go, be sure to tell Margo “Hello!” from Jeff and Lynda.)